josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 ## Abstract

-AdventureWorks Travel (AWT) provides concierge services for business travelers.
+Margie's Travel (MT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves, and provide added value to their corporate customers.

 They are looking to pilot a web app that their internal customer service agents can use to provide additional information useful to the traveler during the flight booking process.
 They want to enable their agents to enter in the flight information and produce a prediction as to whether the departing flight will encounter a 15-minute or longer delay, considering the weather forecasted for the departure hour.